Matriculation Rates Declining? Nudge Your Students With Texting

 Drs.
 Castleman and Page used Signal Vine to test the impact of text nudges on matriculation.
 Partnering with uAspire, Mastery Charter Schools, and the Dallas Independent School District, the team sent text nudges to recent high school graduates and their families in Dallas, Boston, and Philadelphia.
 The messages included reminders and information about enrollment, orientation, housing, and financial aid award letters.
 Students could text back to communicate directly with a college advisor.

 Overall, the intervention helped more students enroll in and attend college directly after high school.
-High school graduates were 14% more likely matriculate immediately to a two-year college after the texting intervention.
+High school graduates were 14% more likely to matriculate immediately to a two-year college after the texting intervention.

 Evidently, enrollment increases were highest for low-income students who qualified for free or reduced-price lunch.
 Further, the intervention benefitted other groups.
 Students who had not yet completed the FAFSA at the time of the intervention were more likely to matriculate by 20 percentage points.
 Students without specific plans after high school were 6 percentage points more likely to matriculate if they were part of the intervention.